PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 Start by having a seeded prng that's used to generate every input to the system and removing non-determinism introduced by things such as threads or iterating over a data structure that yields a different order in each iteration.

-The seed will be used to generate the same sequence of inputs when something goes wrong.
+The seed will be used to generate the same sequence of inputs when something goes wrong and the system will end up hitting the same bug.

+*Bugs are reproducible* by running the simulation with the seed that was used when the bug was found.

 #### The consensus problem